DIRAKHIL/QUOTE_GEN/COMPILATION_FIXES.md

 **Solution**: Renamed the struct in `ServiceSelectorView.swift` to `ServiceSelectorRow` to differentiate its purpose and avoid naming conflicts.

+### 7. macOS Platform Compatibility
+**Problem**: iOS-specific SwiftUI modifiers causing compilation errors on macOS:
+- `navigationBarTitleDisplayMode` is not available on macOS

+**Solution**: Added platform-specific compilation directives using `#if os(iOS)` to conditionally apply iOS-only modifiers, ensuring cross-platform compatibility.

 ## Technical Improvements

 ### 1. Modern SwiftUI Patterns